koder77/l1vm/vm-sdl2/README.md

-L1VM BUILD README  2020-03-23
+L1VM BUILD README  2020-04-01
 =============================
 NEW: This is a experimental version of my L1VM using the SDL 2 libraries.
 The SDL 2 library is in the vm/modules/sdl-2.0/ directory.

-Now only the gfx primitives like pixels and line drawing works.
-And the GUI is not working at the moment!!!
-I have to investigate what is wrong right now...
+I did test the SDL2 gfx/GUI library: the graphics part and the GUI are now working.

 Now there is a bash script to build L1VM without JIT-compiler: "make-nojit.sh" in vm directory.
 You have to set "JIT_COMPILER" to "0" in the source file vm/main.c to do that.
 In some cases programs execute faster if they don't need the JIT-compiler to run!